 We understand this is easier said than done, especially now.
 How can we keep our minds healthy and our bodies active whilst avoiding the outdoors?

 Firstly, One Small Step can help you get physically active and improve your diet by providing advice and guidance over the phone or digitally.
 Our Health Trainers can help you set and reach your health goals.
-To access this free service, cal: 01392 908 139lor take the online assessment.
+If you are interested in any of our services, please contact us on 01392908139.
+Our openings are Monday to Friday 8:30am – 7:00pm and Saturday 10.00 - 2pm.
 Alternatively, you can find out more on our website.
 We are also providing our 12-week Stop Smoking support over the telephone and digitally to help if you have any concerns about the risks of Covid-19 as a smoker.

 Ideas to keep active: